tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

   working key for the TLS handshake.

 Delegated credentials can be used either in TLS 1.3 or TLS 1.2.
-Differences between the use of Delegated credentials in the protocols are explictly stated.
+Differences between the use of Delegated credentials in the protocols are explicitly stated.

 It was noted in [XPROT] that certificates in use by servers that support outdated protocols such as SSLv2 can be used to forge signatures for